Shane Warne: Early career

 In 1989, Warne had a six-month stint in Bristol, playing for the Imperial Cricket Club in the Western League, where he took 49 wickets at 15.22.
 While playing in Bristol, Warne lived in the attic of the pavilion of the cricket club.

 In 1990, Warne was chosen to train at the Australian Cricket Academy in Adelaide.
 Warne struggled with the discipline at the academy and left following disagreements with management.

 In 1991, Warne joined Accrington Cricket Club of the Lancashire League as their professional player for that year's cricket season.
 After initially struggling in English conditions, he had a good season as a bowler, taking 73 wickets at 15.4 runs each but scored only 329 runs at an average of 15.
 The committee at Accrington decided not to re-engage Warne for the 1992 season because they expected their professional to contribute as both a batsman and bowler.

 Warne was recalled to the Australian Cricket Academy in 1992, where he honed his leg spin abilities under former Australian Test spinner Terry Jenner.
 Jenner is credited with harnessing Warne's raw talents and coaching him to become more professional in his preparation and approach to the game.

 Warne was selected for the Australia B team, which toured Zimbabwe in September 1991.
 In the second tour match at Harare Sports Club, Warne recorded his first first-class score of five wickets or more in an innings when he took 7/49 in the second innings, helping Australia B to a nine-wicket win.
-In December 1991, upon returning to Australia, Warne took 3/14 and 4/42 for Australia A against a touring West Indian side.
+In December 1991, upon returning to Australia, Warne took 3/14 and 4/42 for Australia A against a touring West Indian team.

 Domestic career

 Warne made his first-class cricket debut on 15 February 1991, taking 0/61 and 1/41 for Victoria against Western Australia at Junction Oval in Melbourne.
-Warne captained Victoria in the 1999-00 season and was appointed again for the 2002-03 season.
+Warne captained Victoria in the 1999–00 season and was appointed again for the 2002–03 season.
 Over his career, Warne made 76 appearances for Victoria and claimed 161 first-class wickets at 34.72 and 43 List A wickets at 27.93.

 Warne signed a $400,000 contract to play for Hampshire County Cricket Club in England for the 2000 season.
 He returned to Hampshire as the captain for the seasons between 2004 and 2007.
 Warne made 139 total appearances for Hampshire.
 For Hampshire he scored his only two first-class centuries and took 276 wickets at an average of 25.58.
 He also claimed 120 wickets at 19.72 List A wickets for Hampshire.